palchung/gleam/README.md

-This is a app for leaarning purpose.
+This is a app for learning purpose.